armory/docs/content/en/borealis/borealis-automate/borealis-gh-action.md

 The deployment file is a YAML file that defines what to deploy and how Borealis deploys it.
 Save this file to the directory you specified in the GitHub Action YAML with the `path-to-file` parameter.

 Note that the path you provide for the `manifests` block is relative to where your GitHub Action YAML is stored (`.github/workflows`).
-For example, if your directory looks like this:
+For example, if your repo looks like this:

 ```
 .github/workflows